 Plaques of appreciation from STAMINA4SPACE were awarded to the first 10 stations to access DIWATA 2, and certificates issued to those involved in the testing efforts.
 The AMSAT-PH club call sign DX1O was used as the event’s official call sign.

 First 10 Stations to make a successful QSO via DIWATA2 Satellite

-The awards were given on April 26, 2019, at the Electrical and Electronics Engineering Institute Bldg., University of the Philippines, Diliman, Quezon City, through AMSAT Philippines president Atty.
+The awards were given on April 26, 2019, at the Electrical and Electronics Engineering Institute Bldg., University of the Philippines, Diliman, Quezon City, through AMSAT Philippines and PARA president Atty.
 Eduardo Victor Valdez, PHL-50 project leader Dr. Marc Caesar Talampas, and STAMINA4SPACE program leader Dr. Joel Joseph Marciano Jr.